 All campus crime statistics required under the Clery Act are provided, including the number of persons referred for campus disciplinary action for certain offenses.
+In addition, this report includes statistical and crime rate information required under the Pennsylvania Uniform Crime Reporting Act.
 Information about campus crime prevention and safety awareness programs is also provided.

 Maintaining a safe and secure campus is a community effort.
 I encourage you to become familiar with this guide.
-Read it and learn how you can be more aware of your surroundings, prevent crime and report suspicious incidents to police.
+Read it and learn how you can be more aware of your surroundings, prevent crime and report suspicious incidents to the police.
 When on campus, please help us maintain a safe environment for the entire campus community: report criminal activity immediately, exercise crime prevention techniques, remain vigilant with your personal safety and please use our Security Escort Program.